PhilipCastiglione/learning-machines/search/README.md

 ## Running
 Running an algorithm over a problem using an initial state is organised by the driver file.
 The script is run on the commandline using Python.
-It's written in Python 3 and I haven't checked whether it works in Python 2 because it was superseded in 2008.
+It's written in Python 3 and I haven't checked whether it works in Python 2.

 Running the program requires the following arguments: